latitude-dev/sample-netflix/README.md

 latitude dev
 ```
 This will start the server in development mode, and you can access the application at `http://localhost:3000`.

-## Project Structure

-The project is structured as follows:

-`models` - This directory contains the SQL files that define the queries used to fetch data from the database.

-`views` - This directory contains the HTML files that define the layout and interface of the application.

-Additionally you'll find a `sources.yml` file in the root directory.
-This file defines the data sources that the project uses.
-You can add or remove data sources as needed.

 ## Documentation